robotican/krembot/Calibration/Wheels/README.md

 * There are some limitations -
 	* Adding offset to a wheel will override the previous value.
 	* re enabling the save command will work only if you wait 30 seconds after saving.
-	* somtimes we will need tp wait a few seconds until the krembot will execute the command we sent. please wait patiently.
+	* somtimes we will need to wait a few seconds until the krembot will execute the command we sent. please wait patiently.